Automorphisms of the Torelli complex for the one-holed genus two surface: Hexagons of type 2

+We have therefore proved that there exists a component of $E\cap R$ isotopic to $l_F$ in $R$.
 Let $l_E^2$ be a component of $E\cap R$ isotopic to $l_F$ in $R$.
 Cutting $R$ along $l_E^1\cup l_E^2$, we obtain two annuli, one of which contains $\partial S$.
 The arc $l_D$ lies in the annulus containing $\partial S$ because $l_D$ is disjoint from $E\cap R$ (see Figure \ref{fig-arc} (c)).
 We have the unique component of $A$ isotopic to a curve lying in another annulus.
 Let $a_0$ be the isotopy class of that component of $A$.
 The curve $a_0$ is disjoint from any of $b$, $d$ and $f$, and is thus disjoint from any of $a,\ldots, f$.

 We obtained a curve $a_0$ in $a$ disjoint from any of $a,\ldots, f$ in both cases (1) and (2).
 By symmetry, we can also find a curve $d_0$ in $d$ disjoint from any of $a,\ldots, f$.
 By Lemma \ref{lem-hex2-pi}, $\pi(a_0)$ and $\pi(d_0)$ lie in distinct components of $\bar{S}_{\pi(b)}$.
 It turns out that $a_0$ and $d_0$ are distinct, and the surface obtained by cutting $S$ along $a_0\cup d_0$ is homeomorphic to $S_{0, 5}$. \end{proof}